zporat/zporat.github.io/_posts/2024-07-20-Mazur-and-Me.md

 I also asked him for a picture, to which he happily agreed.
 Here is the image:
 ![Mazur and Me](https://zporat.github.io/files/pictures/Mazur_and_Me.jpg "Mazur and Me")
 I am so grateful to have had the opportunity to meet the man who helped set in motion this long, strange trip.
-Getting a PhD in math is hard, but the chance to travel all over, learning interesting math and meeting inspiring people is truly a wonderful journey.
+Getting a PhD in math is hard, but the chance to travel all over, learning interesting math and meeting inspiring people is truly a wonderful adventure.

 [^1]: B. Mazur, *Modular curves and the Eisenstein ideal*, Publications Mathématiques de l'Institut des Hautes Études Scientifiques **47** (1977), no. 1, 33-186. [[Link](http://www.numdam.org/item/PMIHES_1977__47__33_0/)]